suyuan32/simple-admin-vben5-ui/README.md

   - `test` Test related
   - `docs` Documentation/notes
   - `chore` Dependency update/scaffolding configuration modification etc.
+  - `workflow` Workflow improvements
   - `ci` Continuous integration
   - `types` Type definition file changes
   - `wip` In development

+## Related warehouse

+If these plugins are helpful to you, you can give a star support

+- [vite-plugin-mock](https://github.com/anncwb/vite-plugin-mock) - Used for local and development environment data mock
+- [vite-plugin-html](https://github.com/anncwb/vite-plugin-html) - Used for html template conversion and compression
+- [vite-plugin-style-import](https://github.com/anncwb/vite-plugin-style-import) - Used for component library style introduction on demand
+- [vite-plugin-theme](https://github.com/anncwb/vite-plugin-theme) - Used for online switching of theme colors and other color-related configurations
+- [vite-plugin-imagemin](https://github.com/anncwb/vite-plugin-imagemin) - Used to pack compressed image resources
+- [vite-plugin-compression](https://github.com/anncwb/vite-plugin-compression) - Used to pack input .gz|.brotil files
+- [vite-plugin-svg-icons](https://github.com/anncwb/vite-plugin-svg-icons) - Used to quickly generate svg sprite

 ## Browser support